Competition and Complexity in Amphiphilic Polymer Morphology: Competitive evolution of amphiphilic suspensions

-In Figure\,\ref{f:BdiagJ} results for the five simulations are superimposed upon the corresponding $\mu_1\!-\!\eta_d$ bifurcation diagram.
-The initial and final values of $\mu_1$ for each simulation are indicate with a closed circle and closed square in each of the four diagrams.
-For $\xi=-0.15$ the value of $\mu_1$ starts in a region of bilayer and filament pearling stability, filament fingering stability, and bilayer fingering instability, see Figure\,\ref{f:BdiagJ}(bottom-right).
-While the sharp interface motion against mean curvature is ill-conditioned for the bilayer, for the finite interfacial width simulation the smooth (spherical) initial data and short $\tau$ run time precluded the development of fingering protrusions.
+Results for the five simulations are superimposed upon the corresponding $\mu_1\!-\!\eta_d$ bifurcation diagram and presented in Figure\,\ref{f:BdiagJ}.
+The initial and final values of $\mu_1$ for each simulation are indicated with a closed circle and closed square respectively in each of the four diagrams.
+For $\xi=-0.15$ the value of $\mu_1$ starts in a region of bilayer and filament pearling stability, filament curve shortening, and bilayer regularized curve lengthening, see Figure\,\ref{f:BdiagJ}(bottom-right).
 During the simulation the bilayer radius grew, the filaments shrunk, and neither pearled, the $\tau=3$ end state is presented in Figure\,\ref{f:Jaylan} (left/top-left).
 Two simulations were conducted for $\xi=-0.2$, for the simulation with $\eta_d=-0.09$ the initial value of $\mu_1$ lies at the boarder of the bilayer pearling region, and the initial stages of the simulation $(t<5)$ displayed the onset of pearling, however the value of $\mu_1$ decreased out of the pearling region as the filaments and bilayers grow and the pearling evanesced, restoring the unpearled bilayer structure.
 The end-state is presented in Figure\,\ref{f:Jaylan} (left/top-right), there is less shrinking of the circular filaments than in the case $\eta_2=-0.15$ and the filaments are thinner due to the stronger well tilt.
-The $\xi=-0.2$ simulation with $\eta_d=0$ but an identical initial value of $\mu_1$ starts in the middle of the bilayer pearling region, the simulation shows that the bilayer pearled fully and the value of $\mu_1$ increased, see Figure\,\ref{f:BdiagJ} (bottom-left).
+The $\xi=-0.2$ simulation with $\eta_d=0$ but an identical initial value of $\mu_1$ starts in the middle of the bilayer pearling region, the bilayer pearled fully (end-state not shown) and the value of $\mu_1$ increased, see Figure\,\ref{f:BdiagJ} (bottom-left).
 The simulations with $\xi=-0.25$ and $\xi=-0.3$ begin within the bilayer pearling region, see Figure\,\ref{f:BdiagJ} (top-left and top-right) and rapidly pearled with the $\xi=-0.25$ simulation pearling around $t=5$ and the $\xi=-0.3$ simulation fully pearled at the first output time of $t=1$.
-The pearling leads to an increase in $\mu_1$ as the bilayer sheds net lipid mass to the background state.
+The pearling leads to an increase in $\mu_1$ as the bilayer sheds net amphiphilic molecule mass to the bulk (far-field).
 The end states are depicted in Figure\,\ref{f:Jaylan} (left/bottom-left and bottom-right).